-This amount should include the net profit/(loss) in open futures contracts of clients trading on the exchanges.
-Trades which have not been cleared (outtrades) as of the reporting date should be market to market and included in this amount.
+This amount should include the net profit/(loss) in exchange traded open derivatives contracts (except for exchange traded options) of clients trading on the exchanges.
+Trades which have not been cleared (outtrades) as of the reporting date should be marked to market and included in this amount.